cf7/cf7/README.md

 The SPY Database was my undergraduate thesis project and the reason I didn't eat or sleep for 12 months.
 I was fortunate to partner with [Safe Place for Youth](https://www.safeplaceforyouth.org/), a youth homeless services organization based in Venice, CA, to implement a database-driven web application for their staff and case managers.
 (You can read about the project description [here](https://github.com/cf7/SPY/blob/master/docs/Project_Proposal.md).)

 Like many ambitious thesis projects, it was a complete flop, but as we developers like to say, "Fail early and fail often!"
-(Half our development team somehow got away with not doing any work whatsoever.)
+(Though, half our development team somehow got away with not doing any work whatsoever.)

 The beauty of the project lies in what happened behind the scenes.
 As project manager, I had already developed a relationship with the organization who then approached me with their vision so that by the time the semester started, I was able to recruit a team of 9 classmates.